kiosion/valve-index-arch-linux/README.md

-# Steps to get the Valve Index & SteamVR working on Arch Linux
+# Valve Index & SteamVR on Arch Linux

 Listed below are issues I ran into while getting SteamVR set up with my Index, and have found fixes for.
 For each issue there's a script that applies the fixes, as well as a manual guide if you prefer to know what changes are being made.